Doomlazer/SQ3-TUCR-EPP/README.md

 This new inventory item can temporarily freeze a copy of Roger in time, this will be used for some future puzzles and can also be used to <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.
 This has not been fully tested against all deaths yet, please report bugs.

-## I'm trying to test a planet, how can I skip the opening sequence?

-When Roger wakes up and exits the escape pod, type <b>PUMP SHARK</b> to activate debugging.

-You can use the debug command <b>TP</b> to teleport to other rooms, but it's best to type <b>QA</b> in the first room, then select the "space" option which makes the Mallard spaceworthy and ready to warp to any planet.

-FYI, the QA debug command is only available in the first room.
-More debugging info <a href="http://sciwiki.sierrahelp.com//index.php?title=SCI_Debug_Modes#Space_Quest_3">here</a> and <a href="https://github.com/Doomlazer/SCI-Debug-Resources">here</a>.

 ### Mine-Avoidance Goggles